ZebraAlgebra/portfolio-website/content/about/projects/flusim.md

 ### The Idea

 The project idea was one of those given in a proposed project topics in this course.
-Roughly speaking, the original problem were as follows:
+Roughly speaking, the original topic has the following settings and the corresponding questions posed:

 {{< callout context="note" title="Settings" icon="outline/marquee-2" >}}
 Consider a population of size 31, and a flu going on in this population.
 The flu has some properties: